matthew-valenti/jompx-constructs/API.md

 Get config stages.

-Use dot notation to get a stage e.g. stages.prod Constructs don't support map object.
+Use dot notation to get a stage e.g. stages.prod JSII constructs don't support map object.
 To convert to map use: new Map(Object.entries(config.stages()));

 #### Properties <a name="Properties" id="Properties"></a>